ArthurSonzogni/chromiumos-platform2/vm_tools/README.md

 The host daemon passes the report on to `crash-reporter`, which takes care of uploading it to Google servers.

+## metric_collector

+`metric_collector` is an IO reporting daemon for the default Crostini container.
+It periodically polls the vmstats of the container (or really, the whole termina VM, since the stats are not namespaced) and reports those to UMA by invoking `garcon`.

 ## VM <-> host communication

 All communication between `vm_concierge` and the applications inside the VM